rocklee104/rocklee104.github.io/about.md

 published: true
 ---

-Rock Lee, a linux kernel newbie from China, is committed to linux kernel development since graduated from school.
+Rock Lee, a linux kernel newbie from China, is committed to linux kernel development since graduated from college.

 ### About my blog